 Research Opportunities For Undergraduates

 Many undergraduate students participate on our research team each semester.
 Many stay for multiple semesters – which we take to be a good sign that they enjoy their experience!
 Working on our research team provides great experience that can boost students’ research skills, and help build their resume.
+Dr. Haden is happy to write recommendation letters for students who work in her lab.

 Students may participate on our research team for credit hours.
 There are several options: Psyc 397, Psyc 399, and Honors Research.
 We also always welcome volunteers!
 Students can also receive funding for their work on our team through LUROP.
 Students can complete a Concentration in Research and receive a certificate from the Psychology Department for completing a two semester sequence of Psyc 399 and then Psyc 397.